How to Heat Mold Powerslide Boots

 Thermo Forming of Boots

 SHMR is also known as Super Heat Moldable Resin.
 This new technology is used in modern race shoes.
 The shell constructions are completely different compared with boots using thermo sheets.
-We are using a special heat moldable epoxy that is combining the different layers of carbon fiber.
-Race shoes featuring the SHMR-Technology can be heat molded at ANY spot of the shell, because of the epoxy that is used everywhere in the shell and between each layer of carbon fiber.
-Another advantage is that the epoxy can be heat molded as often as you want without loosing its function.
+We are using a special heat moldable epoxy that is combining the different layers of carbon fibre.
+Race shoes featuring the SHMR-Technology can be heat moulded at ANY spot of the shell, because of the epoxy that is used everywhere in the shell and between each layer of carbon fibre.
+Another advantage is that the epoxy can be heat moulded as often as you want without loosing its function.
 The molding temperature for racing shoes with SHMR-Technology is around 80-90 degrees Celsius, which is quite low.
 Another side effect of SHMR is the slight reduction of weight of the shell.

 The following racing shoes featuring the new SHMR Technology: